Skip to content

 Two things fall out of that table.
 First, on a clean run with cache hits, the deposit clears comfortably under a second.
 Second, when the cache misses and the CRA does a full lookup, the p95 stack lands at or above 2 seconds.
 A hard 1.5 second SLA in that scenario fails a non-trivial share of threshold-crossing deposits.

 The lever that compresses p95 most is cache.
 The 12-month validity rule under LCCP 3.4.4 means a depositing player who has already been checked once in the rolling year already has a fresh CRA result on file.
 A well-instrumented cashier hits cache on a sizeable share of threshold-crossing deposit attempts and only pays the full CRA bill on the remainder.
 The next lever is connection state: a warm TLS pool to the CRA, with persistent connections, takes 100ms or more off the request leg.
-The third lever is the CRA product tier itself: Experian's basic public-record bundle responds faster than the full-bureau profile, and operators running Stage 1 against that bundle stay at the fast end.
+The third lever is the CRA product tier itself: a basic public-record bundle responds faster than the full-bureau profile, and operators running the light-touch check against that bundle stay at the fast end.

 97%

-Across approximately 1.7 million Stage 2 financial risk assessments in the pilot, 97 percent cleared without the player needing to provide documents.
-Stage 1 ran at 95 percent.
-The remaining 3 percent of Stage 2 cases need a Stage 3 escalation path, which is where documentary affordability and Open Banking AIS data sit.
-Source: UKGC blog, Stage two update, July 2025.
+Across approximately 1.7 million enhanced financial risk assessments in the pilot's second phase, 97 percent cleared without the player needing to provide documents; the pilot's first phase ran at 95 percent across ~530,000 assessments.
+The remaining 3 percent need a documentary escalation path, which is where affordability documents and Open Banking AIS data sit.
+Source: UKGC pilot updates, 2025-2026.

 Experian, Equifax, TransUnion at the API layer